 I recommend listening to a couple of songs and try to recognise the different parts of a song.

-Mixing with song structure in mind is a part of phrase mixing, a fundamental skill that you definitely need to learn as a DJ.
-You can check out my article on phrase mixing if you want to know more about it.
+Like I mentioned before; Mixing with song structure in mind is a part of phrase mixing, You can check out my article on phrase mixing if you want to know more about it.

 Depending on the music structure, generally the best points to mix in are: